 - Spring onions: keep them in the fridge’s crisper drawer, sealed in a plastic bag.
 They’ll stay fresh for two weeks before they wilt and spoil.

-Since scallions and spring onions are heavily affected by ambient moisture, never put them in the freezer.
+Since green onions and spring onions are highly sensitive to ambient moisture, never put them in the freezer.
 That can cause them to become slimy or limp due to the abundance of water in the freezing air.

-Using either allium is simple as most recipes will generally instruct you on the best ways to incorporate your spring onion or scallion.
+Using either allium is simple, as most recipes will generally instruct you on the best ways to incorporate your spring onion or green onion.
 Here’s a handy link on how to cut your green onions, and another one detailing how to prep your spring onions.

 Scallion and green onion substitutes

 But what if you don’t have either on hand?
-Well, luckily you have all their cousins to choose from!
-You should always try to substitute part by part (bulbs to bulbs, greens to greens, and so on) for each allium.
+Well, luckily, you have all their cousins to choose from!
+You should always try to substitute part for part (bulbs for bulbs, greens for greens, and so on) for each allium.
 This has several benefits, the most important one being the versatility of the ingredients available to you.

 The only time you should be particular about the substitutes is if you’re eating them raw.
 Most alliums equalise in flavour after they’re done cooking, so it’s possible to substitute a different onion species for another one in a pinch.

-If you want to upgrade your kitchen experience, knowing the small differences between your onions is a great place to start!
+If you want to upgrade your kitchen experience, understanding the subtle differences between onions is a great place to start!
 You can use them interchangeably if you want to, but knowing the ideal allium for the job can be the difference between a good meal and a great one.

 RELATED: Grilled lamb leg with smoky capsicum and onion salsa